playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 <p *makePiglatin="let msg; casing 'upper' | uppercase as upperInUpper">{{upperInUpper}}: {{msg}}</p>
 ```

 In this example, we're expecting `'upper'` to be turned into `'UPPER'` by the `uppercase` pipe, then to be passed as the input to `makePiglatinCasing` and for the `$implicit` value of that context to be assigned to a local variable  `msg`.
-If you load this, you'll noticed that the uppercased pig lattin displays as exected but the `upperInUpper` variable (which we expected to be `'UPPER'`) is undefined.
+If you load this, you'll noticed that the uppercased pig lattin displays as expected but the `upperInUpper` variable (which we expected to be `'UPPER'`) is undefined.

 The reason is because we're not exporting a key of `makePiglatinCasing` in our context to supply this value.